Major teams: Pontypool

 It was a message Price took to heart, and the youngster’s appetite for hard work on the paddock was one element that helped propel him to stardom for club and country.

-“Pricey worked like a dog in training and ran like a stag in games,” said Terry Cobner, who captained Pontypool for a decade.
+“Pricey worked like a dog in training and ran like a stag in games,” said former Wales and Lions flanker Terry Cobner, who captained Pontypool for a decade.
 “He had this huge resolve, an incredible single-mindedness and sense of purpose.”

-A Welsh Schools champion at shot and discus, Price made his first-team bow at Pontypool at 18 and started to learn the front-row ropes against grizzled and older opponents, many of them two or three stone heavier and not inclined to go easy on a novice.
+A Welsh Schools champion at shot and discus, Price made his first-team bow at Pontypool at the age of 18.
+He started to learn the front-row ropes against grizzled, older opponents, many of them two or three stone heavier and not inclined to go easy on a novice.

 Price liked to scrum just inches off the ground and the bigger the opponent, the more he relished folding them up like a used cereal packet.

 In one match on the 1980 Lions tour, the South Africans pitched the 6ft 4in, 23st heavyweight Flippie van der Merwe against him – and the Welshman had him on toast.
-“I remember one scrum in the second half where he let out a long wheeze that sounded like a death-rattle,” Price recalls in The Good, the bad and the Ugly.
+“I remember one scrum in the second half where he let out a long wheeze that sounded like a death-rattle,” Price recalls in the excellent Pontypool book The Good, the Bad and the Ugly.

 For the latest Rugby World subscription offers, click here.